tpoisot/DataSharingPaper/DataSharing-MS.md

 ## The role of journals

-Journals are in the best position to make things move [@Vision2010] because a scientist career depend on getting his work published.
+Journals are in the best position to make things move [@Vision2010] because a scientist's career depend on getting his work published.
 Although a bottom-up approach should always be preferred when possible, editors have in their hand a powerful lever to modify our collective behavior.
 Some journals are now asking the authors to deposit their ecological data in a public repository